 "This process uses common crystals known as iron zeolites which are known to convert natural gas into methanol at room temperature," he explains.
-Benjamin Snyder, who earned his doctorate from Stanford studying catalysts to address key aspects of this challenge.
-"But this is an extremely challenging chemistry to achieve on a practical level, as methane is stubbornly inert from a chemical point of view."
+Benjamin Snyder, who earned his Ph.D. from Stanford studying catalysts to address key aspects of this challenge.
+"But this is an extremely challenging chemistry to achieve on a practical level, as methane is stubbornly chemically inert."

 When methane is infused into the zeolites of porous iron, methanol is produced rapidly at room temperature without the need for additional heat or energy.
 In comparison, the conventional industrial process for making methanol from methane it requires temperatures of 1000 ° C (1832 ° F) and extremely high pressures.

 It is an economically attractive process, but it is not that easy.
 Significant barriers prevent this process from being brought to industrial levels.Edward Solomon, professor of chemistry and photon science at Stanford at the SLAC National Accelerator Laboratory.
 Solomon is the senior author of the new study

 The problem that now stands in the way of the mass diffusion of methods for obtaining methanol at room temperature lies precisely in the iron zeolites.
 Unfortunately, most of them turn off quickly.
 In other words, the process works but takes very little time.